mahshidghaffari/Project_2-1_Group18/README.md

 # Project_2-1_Group18

-Use Launch.java class to start the game.
+Please Run Launch.java class to start the playing the game.
-Press green dice button to strat playing.
+Press the green dice button on the top left to strat playing.
-Press help button for the game rules.
+Press the help button for the game rules.
+Graddle was used for testing and managing however we do not run the program on gradle in order to start playing.